swooshcode/swooshcode.github.io/README.md

 My first mobile app:
 https://tinyurl.com/3b7fz9we

-Dear Parents,

-This week we've been exploring the exciting world of jobs!
-Each day, we've been focusing on a different profession and learning all about what these talented individuals do.
-Here are a few ideas for how you can continue exploring different jobs and careers with your child at home:

-- Encourage imaginative play and provide dress-up clothes and props.
+Hey there, cool parents!
+This week in class, we've been exploring the wild world of professions!
+We've covered a bunch of exciting occupations like a Vetinarian (not a typo, we're just being fancy), Astronaut, Engineer, Athlete, Pilot, Dancer, and Musician.
+But don't let the fun stop there!
+Here are some ideas to keep the career train rolling at home:

+- Time to play dress-up!
+Encourage your child to unleash their inner professional by providing them with costumes and props.
-- Read books about different jobs, like "Oh, the Places You'll Go!" by Dr. Seuss or "Career Day" by Anne Rockwell.
+- Crack open some books about different jobs!
+We recommend "Oh, the Places You'll Go!" by Dr. Seuss or "Career Day" by Anne Rockwell.
-- Watch educational videos that showcase different jobs and careers.
+- Check out educational videos that showcase different professions.
+Who knows, maybe your kid will be inspired to become a professional finger-painter or a unicorn trainer!
-- Visit a career fair or event in your area.
+- See if there are any career fairs or events in your area that you can attend.
-- Have a family career day where everyone can dress up as their favorite professional and talk about what they do.
+- And if all else fails, have a family career day where everyone can dress up as their favorite professional and talk about what they do.
+Just don't be surprised if your little one declares they want to be a professional ice cream taster when they grow up.

-Who knows, maybe your little one will be inspired to pursue one of these careers one day!
-(Or maybe they'll just stick to being a professional finger-painter.
-Hey, it's a job, right?)
+Thanks for being awesome parents, and keep on rocking!

 Best,
 Teacher Nigel.

 **ALL RIGHTS RESERVED**